 We entered into an employment agreement with Mr. Colella upon his becoming Chief Executive Officer and President in January 2014.
 The terms of Mr. Colella's employment agreement reflect his role as the leader of our Company and the experience he brought to the position having served more than 30 years at MKS.
-For a detailed discussion of the material terms of Mr. Colella's employment agreement, see "Executive Compensation Tables - Potential Payments Upon Termination or Change-in-Control."
+For a detailed discussion of the material terms of Mr. Colella's employment agreement, including all amendments to this employment agreement, see "Executive Compensation Tables - Potential Payments Upon Termination or Change-in-Control."